 My first reaction to this quote was anxiety.
 Are the management procedures or pedagogy in my room negatively affecting anyone else in my building?
 Further reflection leads me to realize that I do not completely know what my building values in respect to classroom management.
 We have a student handbook.
 Overall, the atmosphere seems to look toward engagement and student work.
 But I know that may look a lot different to to the variety of staff members in the building.

-We are a large building with over 120 teachers and 6 administrators in the building.
+We are a large building with over 120 teachers and 6 administrators.
 Multiple philosophies are present and often expressed in large group kind of meetings.
 Plus, there are so many rumors to what is actually happening in classrooms.
 It’s difficult to discern what the building values.
 This further reflection brings me out of anxiety to a place of calm.
 A huge part of teaching language with a focus on comprehension involves being present to the human beings in front of me.
 A large part of that is adapting to how the energy or lack of energy in the building affects students.

 I’ve always adopted the idea that engaging and comprehensible lesson material sets the table for an effective classroom environment.
 But last year, I found myself almost burned out while I attempted to out plan some difficult behaviors I was facing in one particular class.
 Engaging and comprehended content is important but there are still human beings in the room making decisions every moment of the lesson.
 There are so many variables that can influence how or if a student decides to engage in content.
 Many of those variables are out of my control.
+Fast forward a few years and I’ve found strategies for students to track their learning progress effectively creates routines and allows me some space to recharge teaching energy to continue to search for the novel that students crave.
+If you haven’t checked out Lee Jenkins, Optimize Your School, make sure and do so soon!

 Therefore, this year, my focus is on the people in front of me and on the variables that I can control.
 When decision fatigue sets in I hope to reflect through the lens of my role in the building.
 So what are the things that I can control?